nkhachao/NLP-Task-Solver/README.md

 ## Usage

 This is a web app based on the Flask framework.
 To open the GUI, run `application.py`, then follow the URL displayed (http://127.0.0.1:5000/ by default).

+On the first run, the app will take some time to download large files from Google Drive.